Henry D. Cogswell: Philanthropy

 These grandiose statues were not well received by the communities where they were placed.
 Washington, DC's Temperance Fountain has been called "the city's ugliest statue" and spurred city councils across the country to set up fine arts commissions to screen such gifts.
+Along with this, many of the fountains were installed incorrectly leading to a hot, high velocity water jet rather than the cool slow stream promised by Cogswell.
+Many of the fountains were later found to have bacterial contamination and were subsequently shut down.

 Although the D.C. statue survived mostly unscathed, the San Francisco one was torn down by "a lynch party of self-professed art lovers" including Gelett Burgess (who was subsequently fired from his job at University of California at Berkeley) and one in Rockville, Connecticut, was thrown into Shenipsic Lake.
 In Dubuque, Iowa, a statue of Cogswell that sat in Washington Park was pulled down by a group of vandals in 1900 and buried under the ground of a planned sidewalk.
 The next day the sidewalk was poured and the object was entombed.
 However, when new sidewalks were laid in the early 2000s, the statue was not found.
+All surviving fountains have since been disconnected.